Jr-14/gameboy-emulator-in-zig-ehhhh/docs/logs/day-9.md

 And so I've somewhat implemented LD (BC), A - but I still need to consider little endian byte ordering.

 **Total time: 90 minutes**

+# Day 9 Part 2 - December 26th 6.35PM
+I'm finally reading through the [GameBoy Memory Map](http://gameboy.mongenel.com/dmg/asmmemmap.html) and trying to understand the memory layout of the gameboy.
+I would have expected pandocs to contains this documentation.